caijun/res4flu/README.md

         between exposure to a disease with successful transmission and the onset of **infectiousness** (Milwid et al., [2016](#ref-Milwid.etal-FrontiersinPublicHealth-2016)).
-      - Chinese: 潜伏期
+      - Chinese: 潜隐期
   - **Incubation period**
       - Definition: The incubation period is defined as the period of time between exposure to the disease (if transmission occurs) and the onset of **clinical symptoms** (Milwid et al., [2016](#ref-Milwid.etal-FrontiersinPublicHealth-2016)).
-      - Chinese: 潜育期
+      - Chinese: 潜伏期
   - **Infectious period**
       - Definition: The infectious period is defined as the time interval in which the infected individual is capable of